atharvas/tacc-inference/README.md

 ```

 > [!NOTE]
-> The rest of the README is from the [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) README.
+> The rest of this README is sourced from the [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) project.

 The model would be launched using the [default parameters](tacc_inf/models/models.csv), you can override these values by providing additional options, use `--help` to see the full list.
 You can also launch your own customized model as long as the model architecture is [supported by vLLM](https://docs.vllm.ai/en/stable/models/supported_models.html), you'll need to specify all model launching related options to run a successful run.